 Increasing Public Awareness and Understanding of Epilepsy

-Epilepsy is one of the most common neurological conditions in Ireland – affecting 40,000 people across the country.
+Epilepsy is one of the most common neurological conditions in Ireland – affecting over 45,000 people across the country.
 However, it can often be misunderstood by the wider public and misconceptions still exist around the condition today.
 Every day is an epilepsy awareness day for Epilepsy Ireland as we seek to educate the public about the condition.
 We also run several campaigns throughout the year aimed at increasing awareness of epilepsy – the flagship event being International Epilepsy Day in February every year.
 Visit the ‘Awareness & Campaigns’ section of our website to see upcoming campaigns and look back on previous ones!

 Investing in Irish Epilepsy Research